 NOTE: All recreational vehicle chassis manufactured since January 1, 2004 use TranSynd synthetic automatic transmission fluid (ATF).
-For vehicles with transmissions in which only TranSynd is used, change the oil and filter at 75,000 miles (120 675 km) or every 36 months, whichever comes first.

 IMPORTANT: For vehicles manufactured before January 1, 2004, extended oil and filter change intervals (as advertised by Allison beginning in 2002) do not apply to Allison transmissions in Freightliner-chassis vehicles.
 Allison transmissions are received partially filled with TranSynd synthetic automatic transmission fluid (ATF).
 They are then topped-off with a non-TranSynd ATF.